The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: True and sequential decay of H

-In order to calculate the fragment distributions in the decay of $^{6}$H, another required input is the energy distribution $^{3}$H+$n$+$n$ inside the $^{5}$H subsystem.
-Here we employ the following three qualitatively different model distributions: (i) ``3-b. p.v.'' --- three-body phase volume assumption about the decay of the $^{5}$H g.s. (the standard uncorrelated assumption), (ii) ``realistic'' --- the $^{5}$H g.s.\ energy distribution inspired by the experimental data \cite{Golovkov:2005}, and (iii) ``dineutron'' --- the highly correlated dineutron decay of the $^{5}$H ground state.
 These cases are illustrated in Fig.\ \ref{fig:epsdis-inp} (a).
-It should be understood what this ``inspired by experiment'' assumption means: the energy distribution for $^{5}$H was reconstructed in \cite{Golovkov:2005} in the energy range around the g.s.\ position (see Figs.\ 10 and 11 in the cited work), but it is known that the g.s.\ peak of $^{5}$H is strongly mixed with the ``background'' of the broad $5/2^+-3/2^+$ doublet of excited states located around 3 MeV above the ground state.
-For that reason we can only guess or try to predict theoretically \cite{Shulgina:2000,Grigorenko:2004,Grigorenko:2004a} what is the actual g.s.\ decay energy distribution.
+It should be understood, what the above mentioned ``inspired by experiment'' assumption means: the energy distribution for $^{5}$H was reconstructed in \cite{Golovkov:2005} in the energy range around the g.s.\ position (see Figs.\ 10 and 11 in \cite{Golovkov:2005}).
+However, it is demonstrated in \cite{Golovkov:2005} that the contribution of the broad $5/2^+-3/2^+$ doublet of excited $^{5}$H states (located around $E_T \approx 5$ MeV) is large or even dominant in the $^{5}$H g.s.\ energy region ($E_T \approx 1.8$ MeV).
+For that reason we can only guess or try to predict theoretically \cite{Shulgina:2000,Grigorenko:2004,Grigorenko:2004a} what is the actual $^{5}$H g.s.\ decay energy distribution.

 By using the inputs from Figs.\ \ref{fig:prof-delta} and \ref{fig:epsdis-inp} we obtain the energy distributions of the neutrons and $^{3}$H fragments in the $^{6}$H rest frame, see Fig.\ \ref{fig:epsdis-n-th} and Fig.\ \ref{fig:epsdis-3h-final}, respectively.
-The estimated neutron distributions all have a pronounced bimodal character connected with the assumed sequential $^{6}$H$\, \rightarrow \, ^5$H(g.s.)+$n \, \rightarrow\, ^3$H+$3n$ mechanism of the decay.
+The estimated neutron distributions all have a pronounced bimodal shape connected with the assumed sequential $^{6}$H$\, \rightarrow \, ^5$H(g.s.)+$n \, \rightarrow\, ^3$H+$3n$ mechanism of the decay.
 Unfortunately, the single-neutron distribution is relatively weakly sensitive to the decay mechanism of $^{5}$H, and the energy resolution of the neutron spectrum in Fig.\ \ref{fig:exp-n-6h} is not sufficient to make practical use of this information.
 In contrast, the $^{3}$H energy distribution demonstrates strong sensitivity to the correlations in the $^{5}$H intermediate system.

 To make the above considerations quantitative, the $^{3}$H energy distributions of Figs.\ \ref{fig:epsdis-3h-final} (a,b) were used in MC simulations, which allowed us to take into account the bias of our experimental setup.
 The resulting distributions are shown in Figs.\ \ref{fig:epsdis-3h-final} (c,d), and the numerical information about the $^{3}$H energy distributions is provided in Table \ref{tab:3h-distr}.